woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 H2O and Domino can work together seamlessly.
 This is one of the key reasons why I think this R + H2O + Domino solution is very promising.

-To begin with, you need to install the CRAN Version of H2O:
+Like Domino, H2O also has an excellent R package.
+To begin with, you can install the CRAN Version of H2O:

 ```
 install.packages("h2o")